Warhammer 40,000 comics: Daemonifuge

 Heretic Saint publishes the story in chronological order, rather than the order they were published in, in three "books" coming from the three separate volumes.

-In Book I: The Screaming Cage, we first meet Ephrael Stern was a Seraphim ranked Sister for the Order of Our Martyred Lady.
+In Book I: The Screaming Cage, we first meet Ephrael Stern, a Seraphim ranked Sister for the Order of Our Martyred Lady.
 Mysteriously, she was the sole survivor out of 12,000 that was sent to the planet Parnis in order to battle a daemonic infestation.
 Inquisitor Silas Hand originally was sent to identify if she was tainted by Chaos and if that was the reason for her survival.
 While incarcerated, she is attacked by a fellow sister who is possessed by a daemonette of Slaanesh.
 She defeats them and passes all of the Inquisitor’s tests.
 Hand was forced to return with her to the planet Parnis in order to figure out her role in the destruction of her Sisters.

 During the return, their vessel's navigator was revealed to be a Chaos cultist and destroyed their ship the "Hammer of Thor."
 Hand, Stern and a troop of her sisters were on a drop ship and escaped the destruction.
 Shortly after landing upon the planet, they find a lost convent and discover the Screaming Cage.
 A living sculpture made from the lost nuns.
 They explain what happened to Stern, how she died and was brought back and escaped.
 Unfortunately, the daemon Asteroth behind all this arrives and enters into battle with the sisters.
 He escapes through a warp gate and the others follow to stop Chaos breaking through but they tell Stern to escape.

 In Book II: The Lord of Damnation, Stern is rescued by space marines, unaware they have also been infiltrated by Chaos.
 Luckily, Inquistor Septimus Grinn is working undercover and they escape the ensuing debacle aboard the Inquisition lightship "Golgotha".
 Returning to Gathalamor she is confronted by the Ordo Malleus who have already tried and convicted her in her absence.
 She defeats them and falls in with various heretic sects and while she escapes off planet she is captured by pirates and sold on to the Dark Eldar Archons of Commorragh.
 Eventually, she is rescued by Kyasnil, a pariah Eldar, who leads here into the webway in search of the Black Library.
 Unfortunately, they get captured by Chaos forces again.

 In Book III: The Thrice Born, the Inquisition attack the Chaos ship but Stern kills herself rather than fall into either of their hands.
 She is buried on Jenicae, a world at war with Nurgle, but when the Inquisition check her tomb her body is gone.
 She is found out in the jungles fighting Chaos and healing troops.
 The Inquisition move to neutralise her but her powers have increased again, so they call in a Culexus assassin.
 Stern uses her newfound powers to escape into the webway, along with the pariah, and they travel once more towards the Black Library.